YanY-Henry/yany-henry.github.io/_pages/misc.md

   * 2022 Quanzhou Volunteer Teaching Project Volunteers
   * During the project, we cared for the children of prison inmates, communicated with them through letters, and spent two weeks in offline classes to teach the knowledge.

+By the way, I really love cute dogs and cats.
+I've been involved in stray animal protection activities on campus and also have some pets of my own.
+I bet you'd be interested in seeing my adorable friends!!!